How to get emergency roadside assistance, reschedule travel plans, renew car registration, and other helpful information.

 The Alaska Division of Motor Vehicles offers many services online.

-Services that require an office visit, such as commercial driver’s license transactions and the original issuance of driver’s licenses and identification cards, can be scheduled in advance to avoid long wait times.
+Services that require an office visit, such as commercial driver’s license transactions and the original issuance of driver’s licenses and identification cards, must be scheduled in advance.

 What other AAA Member benefits can I use today?